A General Asymptotic Framework for Distribution-Free Graph-Based Two-Sample Tests: Introduction

 Thus, $\cT$ defines a graph functional in $\R^d$, and given $\sX_{N_1}$ and $\sY_{N_2}$ as in~\eqref{2}, the FR-test rejects $H_0$ for small values of This is precisely the WW-test in $d=1$, and is motivated by the same intuition that when the two distributions are different, the number of edges across labels 1 and 2 is small.

 Friedman and Rafsky \cite{fr} calibrated~\eqref{Tfr} as a permutation test, and showed that it has good power in practice for multivariate data.
 Later, Henze and Penrose \cite{henzepenrose} proved that $\cR(\cT(\cZ_N))$ is asymptotically normal under $H_0$ and is consistent under all fixed alternatives.
-Recently, Chen and Zhang \cite{czchangepoint} used the FR and related graph-based tests in change-point detection problems, and Chen and Friedman \cite{chenfriedman} suggested new modifications of the FR-test for very high-dimensional data sets.
+Recently, Chen and Zhang \cite{czchangepoint} used the FR and related graph-based tests in change-point detection problems, and suggested new modifications of the FR-test for high-dimensional and object data \cite{chenfriedman,hcII}.